culturecreates/artsdata-data-model/README.md

 Most of the documentation is generated using the vocabulary from the original ontology (rdfs:label, rdfs:comment).

-Examples are manually edited in the doc folder of this repository usign Markdown.
+Examples are manually edited in the doc folder of this repository using Markdown.

 To do: Add SHACL shapes for each class.